-All the technologies must also specifically be registered on the MCS to be eligible for payments.
+All the technologies must have been registered on the MCS to be eligible for payments.

-Approved Metering and Monitoring Service Package (MMSP) equipment can also be installed and will receive additional payments.
+Approved Metering and Monitoring Service Package (opens in new tab) (MMSP) equipment could also have been installed and would have received additional payments.

-Domestic RHI payments are calculated on the energy performance rating of the property and the efficiency of the appliance.
+Domestic RHI payments were calculated on the energy performance rating of the property and the efficiency of the appliance.

-Heat pumps use electricity so the output energy figure is adjusted to allow for the electricity used.
+Heat pumps use electricity so the output energy figure was adjusted to allow for the electricity used.

-If there is a second heat source, such as a boiler and a heat pump, then meters will be installed and the payments will be based on meter readings.
+If there was a second heat source, such as a boiler and a heat pump, then meters will have been installed and the payments will have been based on meter readings.

-The whole idea of the RHI is to offset the capital cost of the installation of renewable technologies to bring them in line with conventional heating appliances.
-This is not intended to be an income stream.
+The whole idea of the RHI was to offset the capital cost of the installation of renewable technologies to bring them in line with conventional heating appliances.
+This was not intended to be an income stream.

-Air source heat pumps are capped at 20,000kWh per year.
-Ground source heat pumps are capped at 30,000kWh per year.
-Both of these figures are also subject to the efficiency of the system.
+Air source heat pumps were capped at 20,000kWh per year.
+Ground source heat pumps were capped at 30,000kWh per year.
+Both of these figures were also subject to the efficiency of the system.

 So as an example if your ground source heat pump is 400% efficient then it uses one unit of electricity to deliver four units of heat.